dgroomes/java-foreign-function-and-memory-api-playground/README.md

     variable width stuff, I see that there are methods like `java.lang.foreign.MemorySegment.setUtf8String`.
     We need to express "shape" in a serial way.
 We need to do stuff like have some front matter that says "here's the number of fields" and then for each field, "here's the length of the field" etc.
-    * I'm a little hung up on this.
+    * (`JaggedSteppingWindowDemo.java` shows my best attempt, which works) I'm a little hung up on this.
 I have an idea for doing a "two-segment" approach where the first segment is basically three offsets into the second segment.
 The first offset is the offset of the class name, the second offset is the offset of the first field name, and the third offset is the offset of the first method name.
 The field names and method names are delimited by the null terminator or some illegal character.
 That should work fine.
 But